yangyutu/llm_book.github.io/_sources/docs/chapter_application_IR/information_retrieval_fundamentals_part2.md

 ### Introduction

-In classic representation-based learning for semantic retrieval [{numref}`ch:neural-network-and-deep-learning:ApplicationNLP_IRSearch:sec:classicRepresentationLearning`], we use two encoders (i.e., bi-encoders) to separately encoder a query and a candidate document into two dense vectors in the embedding space, and then a score function, such as cosine similarity, to produce the final relevance score.
+In classic representation-based learning for semantic retrieval [{ref}`ch:neural-network-and-deep-learning:ApplicationNLP_IRSearch:sec:classicRepresentationLearning`], we use two encoders (i.e., **bi-encoders**) to separately encoder a query and a candidate document into two dense vectors in the embedding space, and then a score function, such as cosine similarity, to produce the final relevance score.
 In this paradigm, there is a single global, static representation for each query and each document.
 Specifically, the document's embedding remain the same regardless of the document length, the content structure of document (e.g., multiple topics) and the variation of queries that are relevant to the document.
 It is very common that a document with hundreds of tokens might contain several distinct subtopics, some important semantic information might be easily missed or biased by each other when compressing a document into a dense vector.
 As such, this simple bi-encoder structure may cause serious information loss when used to encode documents. <sup>[^2]</sup>

-On the other hand,  cross-encoders based on BERT variants [{numref}`ch:neural-network-and-deep-learning:ApplicationNLP_IRSearch:sec:classicRepresentationLearning`] utilize multiple self-attention layers not only to extract contextualized features from queries and documents but also capture the interactions between them.
+On the other hand,  **cross-encoders** based on BERT variants utilize multiple self-attention layers not only to extract contextualized features from queries and documents but also capture the interactions between them.
 Cross-encoders only produce intermediate representations that take a pair of query and document as the joint input.
 While BERT-based cross-encoders brought significant performance gain,  they are computationally prohibitive and impractical for online inference.

 In this section, we focus on different strategies {cite}`humeau2019poly, tang2021improving, luan2021sparse` to encode documents by multi-vector representations, which enriches the single vector representation produced by a bi-encoder.
 With additional computational overhead, these strategies can gain much improvement of the encoding quality while retaining the fast retrieval strengths of Bi-encoder.